Bealby/grandpas-pocket-watch-shop/TESTING.md

 - Ensure all three icons turn from orange
   (`rgb(220, 149, 35, 1)`) to
   `(rgb(220, 149, 35, 0.6)` when hovered over.
-- All above tests should be carried on mobile devices.
+- All above tests should be carried out on mobile devices.

 #### Main Header Layout